Portrait of Lozana: The Lusty Andalusian Woman: Literary significance and criticism

 The scatological and sexual elements prevail during the narration: there are descriptions of a ménage à trois; an episode in which Rampin gets covered from head to foot in excrement after falling in a latrine; and other uninhibited allusions to the reconstruction of hymen, and procreation.
 It gives one of the testimonies about syphilis as a plague in the first years of the 16th century: Linguistically, it uses different variants of Spanish as Germanía, Catalan and Italian.
-The book was considered as obscene by Marcelino Menéndez y Pelayo who, according to the Mexican philologist, Antonio Alatorre, enjoyed the fact that Lozana hadn't had descendence in the Spanish literature; a commentary that doesn't apply for the Italian literature on which Lozana's influence became evident in contemporary works as the Ragionamenti written almost a decade after by the Italian humanist Pietro Aretino.
+The book was considered obscene by Marcelino Menéndez y Pelayo who, according to the Mexican philologist, Antonio Alatorre, enjoyed the fact that Lozana hadn't had descendents in Spanish literature; a commentary that doesn't apply for the Italian literature in which Lozana's influence became evident in contemporary works as the Ragionamenti written almost a decade after by the Italian humanist Pietro Aretino.

 Film, TV or theatrical adaptations

 There was a Spanish-Italian film version from 1975.